tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 ### 2. HATs won't generate docs from source

 Ideally, engineers want to add annotations in their code and then generate the doc from those annotations.
-They've been doing this with Java and C++ code through [Javadoc](nativelibraryapis_create_javadoc.html) and [Doxygen](nativelibraryapis_doxygen.html) for the past 20 years (for a comprehensive list of these tools, see [Comarison of document generators in Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_documentation_generators)).
+They've been doing this with Java and C++ code through Javadoc and Doxygen for the past 20 years (for a comprehensive list of these tools, see [Comparison of document generators in Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_documentation_generators)).

 Even for REST APIs, there are tools/libraries that will auto-generate documentation from source code annotations (such as from Java to a OpenAPI spec through [Codegen](https://swagger.io/swagger-codegen/)), but it's not something that HATs can do.